edp8489/edp8489.github.io/_posts/2022-08-31-joint-margin-methods.md

 $$ MS_{sep} = \frac{P_{0,min}}{SF_{sep} P_{sep}} - 1 $$

-### NASA STD 5020 (rev A or newer) (in work)
+### NASA STD 5020 (rev A or newer)
-- A complete rewrite of the methodology occurred in Rev A.
-- Equations for developing minimum/nominal/maximimum preload values are largely the same as in TM-106943.
-- Calculate theoretical loads, ***P'_***, to determine whether joint separates before rupture or ruptures before separation
-- Margin calculations apply safety factors to the full external load and use the applicable ***P'_*** as the allowable strength.
+A complete rewrite of the methodology presented in this document occurred in Rev A. First, you calculate two theoretical loads, ***P'_***, to determine which will occur first: joint separation or bolt rupture.
+Margin calculations apply safety factors to the full external load and use the applicable ***P'_*** value as the allowable strength.

-First, calculate the load at which the bolt will rupture (based on max preload and load share due to joint geometry) (Eq 10)
+The load at which the bolt will rupture (based on max preload and load share due to joint geometry) is given by (Eq 10) as

 $$ P'_{tu} = \frac{(P_{tu,allow} - P_{0,max})}{n \phi} $$

-and the load at which the joint will separate (also assuming maximum preload).
-(Eq 11)
+The load at which the joint will separate (also assuming maximum preload) is given by (Eq 11) as

 $$ P'_{sep} = \frac{P_{0,max}}{1-n\phi} $$